Lykos Defence Logo

 A Lykos Defence facilitator runs the session, guiding participants through each phase of the incident and prompting discussion, decision-making, and escalation.

-Debrief & Recommendations
+Debrief and Recommendations

 After the exercise, we deliver a detailed report outlining strengths, challenges, and clear, actionable recommendations to improve your cyber resilience.